klahrich/chiefhustler/content/posts/sunlight-financial.md

 **CEO**

 <span style="background-color: #99FF99;">I think the CEO has the right values and a prudent approach to credit risk</span>.
 He's a family man, and he's been battle-tested.
-If you want to know more about him, take a listen to [this podcast interview](https://www.youtube.com/watch?v=YOTRbxcNazc) (only 43 views so far, and at least 2 of them are me :p)
+If you want to know more about him, take a listen to [this podcast interview](https://www.youtube.com/watch?v=YOTRbxcNazc), where he shares a lot about his personal journey (only 43 views so far, and at least 2 of them are me :p).

 **Short-squeeze potential**